krebcarl/CookieCache/DesignDoc.md

 #### HTML
 The HTML serves as a way for the user to input information (i.e. type of cookies they are looking to order, quantity of cookie, order information, etc.).
 The core HTML files used in this project are:

 - HomePage.html - This is the home page for the Cookie Cache web application.
 This page doesn't have much functionality, but it allows users to navigate to other parts of the web application.
-One important thing to note is that there is a GUIID in blue on the top of this page and others that you navigate to.
+One important thing to note is that there is a GUID in blue on the top of this page and others that you navigate to.
 This is the userID that identifies the user and is used to identify the correct dictionary that hold the user's cart contents.
 The userID is a associated with a cookie that is set when the page is loaded.

 - CookieCache.html - This page serves as the ordering page.
 This page has information about each cookie that is for sale online, it has forms where users can add product to the cart by simply selecting a flavor, picking a quantity, and finally press a button to add it to the cart.
 The user will then see a pop-up that confirms that the product was added to the cart.